-With their complex, tart flavor, sour cherries make the best pie filling in the world.
+With their complex, tart flavor, sour cherries make the best pie filling.
+This recipe is an adaptation of one that appears in Rose Levy Beranbaum's definitive The Pie and Pastry Bible (Scribner, 1998).

 2 cups plus 3 tbsp. pastry flour